algolia/docsearch/docs/src/tips.md

 ## Use a `sitemap.xml`

-If you provide a sitemap in your configuration, DocSearch will use it to diretly browse the pages to index.
+If you provide a sitemap in your configuration, DocSearch will use it to directly browse the pages to index.
 Pages are still crawled which means we extract every compliant link.